slavrd/go-redis-counter/README.md

 - [X] Box with webcounter running as a service
 - [ ] Update box with webcounter service running as a non privileged user
 - [ ] `webcounter`: add integration with Vault KV secrets engine.
+    - [x] add the integration to the app code
+    - [x] use a vagrant box with vault
+    - [ ] use an AWS AMI with vault in terraform config.
 - [x] `webcounter`: update UI to call the methods with buttons.
 - [x] packer project that creates AWS AMI with `webcounter` app installed as a service
 - [x] terraform project that deploys `webcounter` app and its redis server in AWS
 - [x] add network module to the terraform project
-- [ ] terraform create AWS subents in different AZs
+- [ ] terraform create AWS subnets in different AZs
 - [ ] replace publicly accessible webcounter EC2 instances with load balancer
 - [ ] terraform remove redis password from EC2 instances user data